· 6 min read

 This genre focuses on minimalism, shrinking development cycles down to a matter of days.
 Rather than spending years on a huge project with no guarantee of success, hyper-casual games give developers the space to quickly iterate and gauge the market potential of a game early on.

-Keep in mind, hyper-casual games need to have clear and simple mechanics
+Keep in mind, that hyper-casual games need to have clear and simple mechanics

 Hyper-casual developers should avoid making the gameplay too complicated as a general rule of thumb.
 You’ll want to limit everything to two mechanics at most.
 Your game has to be simple from the onset, making it more accessible to more people and also easier to program.